-- 45.1 The ranking and composition of heats shall be made in accordance with Rule 20.3 of the Technical Rules. - 45.2 For all rounds in all events run wholly or partly in lanes around a bend, where there are successive rounds of a race, three draws for lanes will then be made: - 45.2.1 one for the two highest ranked athletes or teams to determine placings in the outer two lanes; - 45.2.2 another for the third and fourth ranked athletes or teams to determine placings in the next two lanes; - 45.2.3 another for the other athletes or teams to determine placings in any remaining inner lanes. - 45.3 For all other races, the lane order shall be drawn in accordance with Rules 20.4.1-20.4.2 and 20.5 of the Technical Rules.
+- 45.2 For all rounds in all events run wholly or partly in lanes around a bend, where there are successive rounds of a race, three draws for lanes will then be made: - 45.2.1 one for the two highest ranked athletes or teams to determine placings in the outer two lanes: - 45.2.2 another for the third and fourth ranked athletes or teams to determine placings in the next two lanes; - 45.2.3 another for the other athletes or teams to determine placings in any remaining inner lanes. - 45.3 For all other races, the lane order shall be drawn in accordance with Rules 20.4.1, 20.4.2 and 20.5 of the Technical Rules.